In this concept, you will learn to read and interpret maps involving distance and area by using scale measurement.

-The straight-line distance between San Francisco and San Diego is 450 miles.
+The straight-line distance from San Francisco to San Diego is 450 miles.

 Marta has a square with a side length of 4 inches.
 She has a similar square with dimensions that are twice the first square.
 How does the area of the larger square compare to the area of the smaller square?

 First, find the dimensions of the larger square.
 The problem states that the dimensions are twice the first square.
-We can use this information to figure out the scale factor, and this means they are scaled up by a factor of 2.
-The side length of the larger square is
+You can use this information to figure out the scale factor, and this means they are scaled up by a factor of 2.
+The side length of the larger square is:

 The area of the larger square is 4 times larger than the area of the smaller square.